hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `image_type` - (Optional) The image type to use for this node.
 Note that changing the image type will delete and recreate all nodes in the node pool.

 * `labels` - (Optional) The Kubernetes labels (key/value pairs) to be applied to each node.
-The kubernetes.io/ and k8s.io/ prefixes are reserved by Kubernetes Core components and cannot be specified.
+The kubernetes.io/ k8s.io/ and cloud.google.com/ prefixes are reserved by Kubernetes/GKE Core components and cannot be specified.

 * `resource_labels` - (Optional) The GCP labels (key/value pairs) to be applied to each node.
 Refer [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-managing-labels) for how these labels are applied to clusters, node pools and nodes.